taokong/RON/README.md

         ln -s $VOCdevkit VOCdevkit2007
         ln -s $VOCdevkit VOCdevkit2012

-4. Test with PASCAL VOC datset
+4. Test with PASCAL VOC dataset

     Now we provide two models for testing the pascal voc 2007 test dataset.
 To use demo you need to download the pretrained RON model, please download the model manually from [BaiduYun](https://pan.baidu.com/s/1o8QEwu2), and put it under `$data/RON_models`.